tahseen-7412/Hand_cricket/README.md

 # Hand_cricket

-## Intro to Data Science using Python
-# DevTown Intro to Data Science using Python
+## DevTown Intro to Data Science using Python
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> DevTown
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (Co-Founder at DevTown).
 I got to